lavanyagarg112/react-web-forum/README.md

 User Profile: Manage display name and logout

-Tags: Users and reuse or add new tags, to further personalise the posts
+Tags: Users can reuse or add new tags, as well as edit them later, to further personalise the posts

 ## Technology Stack